smart-on-fhir/cumulus-etl/docs/howtos/run-cumulus-etl.md

 usually holding a public and private version of the same key.
 FHIR servers use it to grant clients access.

-You can generate a JWKS using the RS384 algorithm and a random ID yourself like so:
+You can generate a JWKS using the RS384 algorithm and a random ID by running the command below.

+(Make sure you have `jose` installed first.)

 ```sh
 jose jwk gen -s -i "{\"alg\":\"RS384\",\"kid\":\"`uuidgen`\"}" -o rsa.jwks